My Visit to the World’s largest Tulip Garden – Memories of spring at Keukenhof

 Because the gardens are massive it is essential you chalk out a route for yourself and it is possible to walk through the whole garden in a few hours while packing in a quick lunch.
 That is, of course, possible if you do not linger around too much at any one spot – or you could if you like walk around and pick a favourite spot (like the one below) and spend some quality time there admiring the blooms and the grounds.

-Next year the flower parade for 2018 will be held on the 21st of April 2018.
-To plan your trip and make the most of your vacation, here are some important details:
+Evert year the flower parade dates move so the best thing is to keep an eye on the official website before booking your holiday.
+To plan your trip and make the most of your vacation, here are some important details.

 Where: Keukenhof gardens are located in Lisse, Netherlands (Holland)

 Opening Times: 8 am – 7:30 pm usually, please check for the day you choose to visit